 Mansfield has a large cinema run by Odeon Cinemas.
 The theatre screens most new release films, and hosts special days for children, older people and the hearing/visually impaired.

 Mansfield has two local papers.
 The local weekly newspaper is the Chad (formerly Chronicle Advertiser) and since 2014 the News Journal a monthly paper that only features good news.
-Mansfield is also home to one radio station; Mansfield 103.2 broadcast from the Fishpond Hill transmitting station on Skegby Lane which also broadcasts Mansfield versions of the Nottingham stations Radio Nottingham and 96 Trent FM on 95.5 and 96.5 FM respectively.
+Mansfield is also home to one radio station; Mansfield 103.2 broadcast from the Fishpond Hill transmitting station on Skegby Lane which also broadcasts Mansfield versions of the Nottingham stations BBC Radio Nottingham and Capital FM on 95.5 and 96.5 FM respectively.

 While Yorkshire Television’s news programme “Calendar” still covers Mansfield, BBC Look North has for many years refused to cover the town, insisting that Mansfield belongs in the BBC East Midlands region (though few homes get acceptable terrestrial reception of BBC East Midlands).
 This was highlighted when the celebrations for Rebecca Aldington’s success at the Beijing Olympics, although recorded by East Midlands Today, were shown on both East Midlands Today and Look North so that all Mansfield residents could see them.

-Alan Meale (born Joseph Alan Meale) now Sir Alan Meale, has been the Labour constituent Member of Parliament since 1987.
-Prior to this he had been a member of the Socialist Campaign Group.
+Alan Meale (born Joseph Alan Meale) now Sir Alan Meale, was the Labour constituent Member of Parliament from 1987 until May 2017.
+Prior to that he had been a member of the Socialist Campaign Group.
 Conservative candidate Ben Bradley was elected by a narrow majority in May 2017.